Flinner/FlipTracer/README.md

 This is my ray tracer that I wrote while following [The Ray Tracer Challenge](http://raytracerchallenge.com/)!

 This project didn't use any external library/crate, everything was done from scratch!
+With a high test coverge too :D

 > Brace yourself for a fun challenge: build a photorealistic 3D renderer from scratch!
 >